Last updated 19th January 2023

 This map shows the start of the Cinder Track in Whitby at South End Gardens (the track shown as a blue dotted line):

 What a shame the Cinder Track has been allowed to fall into such a state of disrepair.
 It's great that Scarborough Borough Council bought it when the railway line closed in 1965.
 In many other cases, at the time of the Beeching cuts, parts of lines were sold off to lots of different private owners.
 Now, in order to turn them into greenways, years of negotiations are required to obtain rights of way.
 Here, that's not an issue, and this could be a fantastic asset to the local area.

 The path is a jewel, by the coast in a beautiful area which is popular with tourists.
-The draft plan also identifies that 60,000 people live within a mile of an access point to the Cinder Track.
+Also, 60,000 people live within a mile of an access point to the Cinder Track.
 There are great views from the track, and you can see wonderful wildlife.
 It should be an attraction in its own right, which could be promoted.
-With a decent surface, I guess that lots more people would ride the whole path there and back in a day - maybe three or five times as many people.
+With a decent surface, I guess that lots more people would ride the whole path there and back in a day.

 In April 2016, Sustrans produced a draft plan for the restoration of the Cinder Track.
-A consultation (organised by Groundwork) followed, with public meetings in May 2016.
-A second draft of the plan should now be published.
+A consultation followed, with public meetings in May 2016.

 An initial online consultation in February 2016 showed that 81% of people use it on foot, 59% cycling, and 5.5% horse riding.
 (Respondents were allowed to answer the 'use' question more than once).